xwqian1123/mStrain/README.md

 ```
 NOTE:
 - Make sure the dependencies are installed successfully.
-- The picard package can be found at https://github.com/broadinstitute/picard.
 - R packages and picard this project depends on have been packaged and placed in the mStrain/packages directory.

 # Validation